 Can I make an alcoholic pickle?

-- You sure can…check out my Gin & Tonic Refrigerator Pickles!
+- Can you make an alcoholic pickle?
+You sure can…check out my Gin & Tonic Refrigerator Pickles!

 How to make homemade pickling spice